ckipp01/chris-kipp.io/blogs/music-of-the-month-07-2022.md

 Kanada_.
 Again, if you've never listened to them before, take a seat, make sure to listen to the whole thing, and enjoy.

-<iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3803531554/size=large/bgcol=333333/linkcol=ffffff/tracklist=false/track=1587484362/transparent=true/" seamless><a href="https://godspeedyoublackemperor.bandcamp.com/album/slow-riot-for-new-zero-kanada">Slow Riot for New Zero Kanada by Godspeed You!
+<iframe style="border: 0; max-width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3803531554/size=large/bgcol=333333/linkcol=ffffff/tracklist=false/track=1587484362/transparent=true/" seamless><a href="https://godspeedyoublackemperor.bandcamp.com/album/slow-riot-for-new-zero-kanada">Slow Riot for New Zero Kanada by Godspeed You!
 Black Emperor</a></iframe>

 _See you next month_